 Which Control Panel is Right for Me?

-So now you’ve decided you need a control panel for your webserver.
-Let’s take a look at the three most popular options.
+Let's take a look at the three most popular options for web servers.

 cPanel is the industry standard for control panels for web servers.
 It is used by over 1 million websites to manage their web server and site infrastructure.
 It is most popularly, and efficiently, used for Linux web servers.

-Originally released in 1996, cPanel is on the forefront for web server management and has been for a long time.
+Originally released in 1996, cPanel is at the forefront of web server management and has been for a long time.
 There are an enormous amount of features available to you and years of community and official documentation and discussion available to help you do what you need to do.

 If you are running a Windows Server, utilizing Plesk is one of the best options available.
 Released in 2001, Plesk is running on over 380,000 servers worldwide and has become a front runner in control panels for both Windows and Linux, though it is designed primarily with the Windows Server operating system in mind.

 Plesk is complete with every feature you would need in a web server control panel.
 From managing DNS entries and IP address allocations to file management and FTP user creation, Plesk has been developed over time to be a handy tool for managing your web server.
 Plesk has a very easy-to-use interface and makes it really simple for the beginner and intermediate users to manage their web server.

 One of the most useful features with Plesk is the site migration tool which lets you move websites and resellers from one Plesk installation to another, provided the destination server is on the same or more recent version of the Plesk software.

 Plesk runs particularly great on IIS and Windows, though it does run with Linux and Apache.
 Keep this in mind when deciding which control panel is right for you.